Border policy, abortion rights, and election procedures are just a few of the hot-button propositions Arizonans will vote on in the November election.

 Proposition 139 would protect abortion in Arizona by putting the right to an abortion in the state constitution.

-Since the ending of Roe vs. Wade, there have been a roller coaster of events regarding abortion in Arizona.
-At first, it was not clear which law would go into place regarding abortions in the state, but Arizona's Supreme Court ruled that the law of the land would be a near total abortion ban that dated back to the 1800s.
+Since the ending of Roe vs. Wade, there has been a roller coaster of events regarding abortion in Arizona.
+At first, it was not clear which law would go into place regarding abortions in the state, but Arizona's Supreme Court ruled that the law of the land would be a near-total abortion ban that dated back to the 1800s.
 After the ruling, the Arizona state legislature passed a bill to repeal the law, which Gov. Katie Hobbs signed.
 While the territorial ban went into effect for a brief time, it was immediately challenged in the courts and was not enforced.

 According to the AZ Secretary of State, Arizona for Abortion Access received close to 200,000 more valid signatures than needed to make the ballot.
 Critics of Prop 139, like the group "It Goes Too Far", say the measure's language is too vague and will create medical safety concerns.